slagyr/ttt-x/README.md

 3. It assumed the use of `clojure.test` instead of notice the elaborate suite of `speclj` tests.

 It was almost like the AI tried to infer the intent of the original implementation without looking closely at the code.

+### Attempt #2

+Given the prompt:

+    Hmm...
+There are quite a few differences between your implementation and the original.
+One is the format of the output.
+Second, and this is a big one, in the original the computer plays against the human.
+How did you miss this?

+Grok added a computer player but it is super simplistic, taking the first move available.
+The output remains different.